Skip to Content

 Background

-The Connecting Schools Grant is an initiative of the WA State Government, led by Department of Transport (DoT) and jointly funded by DoT and the Department of Education.
+The CSG is an initiative of the State Government, led by the Department of Transport and Major Infrastructure (DTMI) and jointly funded by DTMI and the Department of Education.
+Since its launch in 2018, the CSG has awarded over $1 million to support active travel initiatives in Your Move schools in Western Australia.

 Projects funded by the Connecting Schools Grant are required to achieve at least one of the following key objectives:

-1. Improve bicycle access, active transport infrastructure and initiatives supporting increased riding, walking and scooting to school.
+• Improve bicycle access, active transport infrastructure and initiatives that support increased riding, walking and scooting to school.

 Students completing bike education